Optimal anytime regret with two experts: Discussion of results and techniques

-\paragraph{Upper Bound.} Our analysis of the upper bound uses a fairly standard, undergraduate-style potential function argument with the function $R$ defined in \Equation{RDef} as the potential.
-Specifically, we show that the change in regret from time $t-1$ and gap $g_{t-1}$ to time $t$ and gap $g_t$ is at most $R(t, g_t) - R(t-1,g_{t-1})$.
-This implies that $\max_g R(t,g)$ is an upper bound on the regret at time $t$.
-It is not difficult to see that $R(t,g) \leq \gamma\sqrt{t}/2$ for all $t \geq 0$, which establishes our main upper bound.
-One interesting twist is that our potential function is bivariate: it depends both on the state $g$ of the algorithm and on time $t$.
-To capture how the potential's evolution depends on time, we use a simple identity known as the discrete It\^{o} formula.
+\paragraph{Upper Bound.} Our analysis of \Algorithm{minimax}, to prove the upper bound in \Theorem{main}, uses a deceptively simple argument where $R$ defined in \Equation{RDef} acts as a potential function.
+Specifically, we show that the change in regret from time $t-1$ with gap $g_{t-1}$ to time $t$ with gap $g_t$ is at most $R(t, g_t) - R(t-1,g_{t-1})$.
+By telescoping, this immediately implies that $\max_g R(t,g)$ is an upper bound on the regret at time $t$.
+The analysis has a number of key features.
+First, note that the potential function $R$ is bivariate; it depends on both the \emph{time} $t$ as well as the \emph{state} $g_t$.
+To deal with this bivariate potential, we use a tool known as the discrete It\^{o} formula.
+This formula allows us to relate the regret to the potential $R$, while elegantly handling changes to both time and state.
+In fact, the potential $R$ turns out to be an extremely tight approximation to the actual regret.
+Previously, there have been several works that make use of bivariate potentials (e.g.~\cite{NormalHedge, AdaNormalHedge}).
+However, to the best of our knowledge, our work is the first to use the discrete It\^{o} formula in the setting of regret minimization.

-The function $R$ and the use of discrete It\^{o} do not come ``out of thin air''; both of these ideas come from considering a continuous-time analogue of the problem.
-The reason for taking this continuous viewpoint is that it brings a wealth of analytical tools that may not exist (or are more cumbersome) in the discrete setting.
-In order to formulate the continuous-time problem, we will assume that the continuous adversary evolves the gap between the best and worst expert as a reflected Brownian motion.
-This assumption is motivated by the discrete-time lower bound, since Brownian motion is the continuous-time analogue of a random walk.
+The function $R$ and the use of discrete It\^{o} do not come ``out of thin air''; they come from considering a continuous-time analogue of the problem.
+This continuous viewpoint brings a wealth of analytical tools that do not exist (or are more cumbersome) in the discrete setting.
+As discussed in the lower bound section above, in discrete-time it is natural to assume the gap process evolves as a reflected random walk.
+In order to formulate the continuous-time problem, we assume that the continuous adversary evolves the gap between the best and worst expert as a reflected Brownian motion (the continuous-time analogue of a random walk).
 Using this adversary, the continuous-time regret becomes a stochastic integral.